You've probably heard about chestnuts roasting on an open fire - but did you know that you can roast chestnuts at home?

 - Wash and dry your chestnuts.

-- Place chestnuts on a cutting board.
-Use a sharp knife to carefully cut a slit or an "x" into the flat side of each chestnut.
+- Place chestnuts flat side down on a cutting board.
+Use a sharp knife to carefully cut a slit or an "x" into the top of each chestnut, or use a chestnut scoring tool.

 - Place scored chestnuts in a single layer on a baking tray, with the x facing up.